 Some of the most common tariffs you might encounter include:

 - Single rate: The same rate on energy usage applies at all times.
 It is also known as peak, demand, standard or flat rate.

-- Time of use and flexible pricing: A different usage rate is charged depending on the time of day.
+- Time of use: A different usage rate is charged depending on the time of day.
 Electricity is most expensive on weekdays in the afternoon and during the early evening, and cheapest late at night and early in the morning.

 - Block rate: The price of electricity or gas increases or decreases with each daily or quarterly ‘block’ of energy usage.
 This is the only tariff available for gas customers.

 - Controlled load: A large household appliance (usually the hot water system) is metered separately from the rest of the property.
 The price of electricity is much lower for controlled load appliances, but electricity will only be supplied during off-peak hours.

 - Feed-in tariff: Customers with solar panels will receive a small credit for each kWh of electricity their solar system exports to the electricity grid.

 Keep in mind that some tariffs won’t be available across all states or through every energy retailer.
 Customers also require compatible a meter for particular tariffs.
 For a more localised overview of what electricity tariffs might be available to you, check out the below guides.

 - South Australia electricity tariffs